DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 export default List;
 ```

 We would then apply styling to the `<ul>`, `<li>` and `<div>` elements to meet our design needs.
 This Component is a simple way of rendering out our content.
-It meets are design needs but isn't reusable.
+It does meet are design needs but isn't reusable.

 ### Requirements change
  As with any project, needs change.
-For our example, our customers now want to list more details about each user.
+For our example, the users now want to list more details about each customer.
 The design team comes up with a new layout and we now have to support optional fields.

  ![Optional Details](react-indepth-details-list.png)

  With this new design we now need to do our first bit of Component refactoring.
 To support the new optional detail fields we need to add logic to our Profile rendering.
 A good development practice is to keep our React Components as compartmentalized as possible.
-This enables a few different benefits.
+This enables multiple benefits.

  The first is reducing cognitive load.
-Having smaller, single focused Components means they are easier to read and understand their intentions.
+Having smaller, single focused Components means they are easier to read and understand their intention.
 A common experience we have all had as developers is returning to our own code six or more months later.
 Because we wrote it, we *should* understand it, but often it takes a bit of time to put ourselves back into mindset of what the code is solving.
 If the Component has hundreds of lines of logic, it will take that much more time to grok what the intention is.
-Event harder is doing this with another developers code.
+Event harder is doing this with another developers work.

  One of the beautiful features of React is that we can (and should) break our Components into small bite-sized chunks.
 Because it is so easy in React, this helps us make our code easier to understand.
 At the same time, this leads to the second benefit: faster reusability.

- If we break out a Component to a single task, such as rendering a Profile, we now have the potential to reuse it.
-It is possible that elsewhere in the app we need to show a single Profile.
-With our current implementation, this is not easily done because the rendering of the list item is handled in the list itself.
-Let's break it out into a new Component and refactor our List a bit.
+ If we break out a Component to a single task, such as rendering a single profile, we now have the potential to reuse it.
+It is possible that elsewhere in the app we need to show a profile.
+With our current implementation, this is not easily done.
+This is because the rendering of the profile details is handled by the List component.
+Let's break the profile details out into a new Component and refactor our List a bit.

 ### Creating a Profile Component
  The first step is to move the render code from the List into it's own Component.